myloasm-docs/myloasm-docs.github.io/docs/index.md

 **Results**: [Here are some preliminary results for myloasm](results.md) until the preprint officially comes out.

 **Philosophy**: Myloasm was designed to take advantage of modern long reads.
-Even the noisiest modern long reads (e.g., nanopore simplex R10) have become quite accurate—myloasm uses a new approach that enables high-resolution assembly from this data.
+Even the noisiest modern long reads (e.g., nanopore simplex R10) have become quite accurate.
+Myloasm uses a new algorithmic framework that enables high-resolution assembly from this data.

 **Strengths:** myloasm can